BentoBoxWorld/docs/docs/FAQ.md

 **Do not forget to disable the flag at some point!**
 It is quite resource-intensive...

-## My server lags when a new island is created!
+## My server lags when a player creates their island!

+Pasting the island or generating the chunks are the main causes of this issue.

-The paste speed may be too much for your machine.
+Firstly, the paste speed may be too much for your server.
 Try lowering it.
-Look in the BentoBox config.yml for this setting:
+Look in the BentoBox `config.yml` for this setting:

 ```yaml
 # Number of blocks to paste per tick when pasting blueprints.
 # Smaller values will help reduce noticeable lag but will make pasting take slightly longer.